We are the Privateer Dragons of the Caribbean, a friendly duo known as Laktos the Intolerable (Steve R. Romano) and Inga Cuckoo (Heidi Bosch Romano).

 Attending these festivals, we are reminded of what's really important in life: sharing time with others.
-It warms our hearts each time another person was made a littler happier by an experience they shared with us.
+It warms our hearts each time another person was made a little happier by an experience they shared with us.
 Most people are so wrapped up in daily chores that they seldom talk, look at, notice or smile at another person during the day.
 Not so at these festivals.
 At them, everyone greets each other, interacts and always smiles.
 That's something so simple yet so fulfilling.
 Once people experience this, they simply can't get enough and usually start looking for and attending other festivals close to home.

 Once bitten by the festival bug, many want to know how to make their own costume or to create their own festival persona.
-"Faire veterans" get a real kick out of giving advice to "faire virgins" on where to find costumes at bargain prices, where to find the special fabrics or old world musical instruments, how to make your own costume and/or medieval-style weapons, or how to accessorize when you're on a tight budget.
+"Faire veterans" get a real kick out of giving advice to "faire virgins" on where to find costumes at bargain prices, where to find special fabrics or old world musical instruments, how to make your own costume and/or medieval-style weapons, or how to accessorize when you're on a tight budget.

 People who get in the spirit usually end up creating their own character for "faire."
 Laktos is particularly talented at coming up with a very clever "faire name" for those who enjoy his witty and often time silly names which he shares at the blink of an eye.
 Of course, you may end up having to do some explaining to your family why this new name of yours is just a term of affection, and how much you really, really like it and don't need to change it (you have to have a good sense of humor to accept those types of names).

-It's also a treat for people watchers, nature lovers, and those who just want to get away from all things city, returning to simpler pleasures, experiencing an entertaining day or two in beautiful surroundings, listening to the sounds of laughter and music, meeting nice people sharing stories, food and drink with others.
+It's also a treat for people-watchers, nature-lovers, and those who just want to get away from all things "city," returning to simpler pleasures, experiencing an entertaining day or two in beautiful surroundings, listening to the sounds of laughter and music, meeting nice people, sharing stories, food and drink with others.

 Bringing food and drinks to share with our friends before or after a day at the festival is an added bonus, especially when camping nearby.
-Those times end up being almost as fun as the festivals themselves.
+Those times can end up being as fun as the festivals themselves.